-Implications of using new employee-employer matched data that includes information on R&D, innovation, and task content
+Implications of using new employee-employer matched data,

-- workers in innovative firms earn higher wages on average than workers in non-innovative firms, - some tasks by workers in low skilled occupations attract higher wages in innovative firms and see wage progression with tenure.
+- workers in innovative firms earn higher wages on average than workers in non-innovative firms, - some workers in low skilled occupations attract higher wages in innovative firms and see wage progression with tenure.

-The idea: workers who perform these tasks are complementary to high skilled workers and capture a higher share of the surplus than equivalent workers in low-R&D firms,
+The idea: workers who perform tasks complementary to high skilled workers, capture a higher share of the surplus than equivalent workers in low innovation/R&D firms.

-- find this reflects the value of soft skills for low educated workers, - find workers with these skills are less likely to be out-sourced and more likely to receive training.
+- Show this reflects 'soft skills' for low educated workers, - Find workers with these skills are less likely to be out-sourced and more likely to receive training.